 Starting in the middle of 2007, Findmypast scanned and indexed the 1911 census for England and Wales (including the Isle of Man and the Channel Islands).
 After three months of testing and trialling their website to various groups of people, the site was officially launched on 13th January 2009.

 The site allows a free person search and returns of matching entries - see the side panel for details.
 Assuming you've found the person you are after you can then choose to view either the transcription for the entire household or view the scan of the original schedule completed by the head of the household.
-There is a charge for this, pay per view, of 10 credits to view the transcription and 30 to view the original schedule.
-Credits cost between just under 9p and 12p depending on how many are bought at a time which means viewing a transcript will cost roughly 90p to £1.20 and viewing the schedule will cost roughly £2.70 to £3.60.
+There is a charge for this, pay per view, of 5 credits to view the transcription and 5 to view the original schedule.
+Credits cost between just under 9p and 12p depending on how many are bought at a time which means viewing a transcript or the schedule will cost roughly 45p to 60p.
 Not all information is included in the transcript.
 For example the information against married women of the number of children in the current marriage can only be seen if you view the original schedule.

 You can access the 1911 census, including viewing the transcripts and schedules, for free at the National Archives in Kew.
 There is more information here in a leaflet published on Census Returns on the National Archives website.